jteijema/ASReview-experimental-models/README.md

 Word2Vec: A powerful text representation and classification model, based on `word2vec-google-news-300`.

+Dynamic_nn: A neural network model that uses a dynamic architecture.
+Every factor 10 increase in the number of samples, the number of layers is increased.

 ## Installation

 To install this plugin, use one of the following method: